tytydraco/yessleep/out/Mother_Long_Leg.md

 She smiled brightly, but my stomach was in knots.
 I applied to three occupational therapy programs after finals ended, and now, all I could do was wait.
 It was killing me.
 The anticipation, the fear… It shouldn’t be so hard to help people.

-Jeanie lay on the horn, and I laughed.
+Jeanie laid on the horn, and I laughed.
 “I’m COMING!”
 I shouted, slinging my backpack over my shoulder and grabbing my duffle bag.

 I ran out the door, slamming my hand onto Jeanie’s car.
 “Lay off the horn, asshole.
 This is a neighborhood.”